Evolution: The History of Life on Earth

 Principles of Evolution

 This course is required by all biology majors.
 It focuses on the patterns and processes that characterize the history and diversity of life on Earth.
 Both microevolution and macroevolution are covered, including population genetics, quantitative genetics, phylogenetic inference, species formation, natural selection, adaptation, punctuated equilibrium, and the Cambrian explosion, among other topics.
 I teach this course every fall semester, and Dr. Morris teaches the course every spring semester.

 This is an advanced course on the principles and methods of systematic biology, including molecular evolution, species delimitation, phylogenetic inference, and phylogenetic comparative methods.
-Despite the title (which I inherited), the course is not specific to animals, and does not deal much with animal taxonomy.
+Despite the title, the course is not specific to animals, and does not deal much with taxonomy.
 There is a strong focus on actually doing systematics, and in applying systematic methods to research.
 Computer labs are emphasized.
 This course is geared toward graduate students, but motivated undergraduates are welcome (they should talk with me first).
 The course is offered in the spring semester, but some years I teach Herpetology, so check the Ohio University Course Catalogue for availability.

 Learn the joys of "herping", and the tremendous scientific value of organismal biology.
 This is a course on the biology of amphibians and reptiles.
 Lectures emphasize organismal biology, including natural history, systematics, anatomy, physiology, ecology, behavior, taxonomy, and biogeography.
 Labs are focused on either the study of specimens, or are used for field trips.
 There is an extended field trip (2-4 days) as well.
 The course is offered in the spring semester, but some years I teach Systematic Biology so check the Ohio University Course Catalogue for availability.